 - Following with normal washing in a commercial dishwasher and allowing to completely dry

-- Pre-soak for 15-20 minutes (or overnight if time is tight) every 2 weeks in a bleach-free, granulated detergent
+- Pre-soaking for 15-20 minutes (or overnight if time is tight) every 2 weeks in a bleach-free, granulated detergent

-If you stick to these steps above, you'll:
+If you stick to the steps above, you'll:

 - Avoid protein buildup